Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 If `lhs_doc_id_group == rhs_doc_id_group`:
 * We compute the intersection of the values (similar to how the original implementation of Doug does, but here we shift left by the remainder of the division).
 * This intersection can be 0.
-We could check with an if statement or do it branchless, but we can also check this during the merge phase, and that's what I decided to do (this makes our lives in the simd version easier).
+We could check with an if statement or do it branchless, but we can also check this during the merge phase, and that's what I decided to do (this makes our lives in the SIMD version easier).
     * We could do two checks, one here and one in the merge, but there is no need/meaningful speed difference, so it's fine.
 * Write the OR between `lhs_doc_id_group` and the `intersection` to `packed_result`.
 * We also do a branchless write only if the bits of lhs value would cross the group boundary when shifting (that's why we have the `msb_mask`).
 To save the work in the second phase, we already add one to the group (the `msb_packed_result` is used in the second intersection phase as the lhs one).